lulalala/settei/README.md

 You can change `Setting` to other constants or a global variable.

-You can also extend or replace `Settei::Base` with your own class, or you can just use the hash without any wrapper.
+You can also extend `Settei::Base`, or replace it with other classes such as `SettingsLogic.new(hash)`, or you can just use the hash without it.

-**Note** For Ruby < 2.3, `Hash#dig` is not available.
-What you can do is to replace `Settei::Base` with your own class, or even use `SettingsLogic.new(hash)`.

 ### Loader